qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/loadlayer.rst

   Note: from QGIS version 1.7 the provider string is structured as a URL, so the path must be prefixed with *file://*.
 Also it allows WKT (well known text) formatted geometries as an alternative to "x" and "y" fields, and allows the coordinate reference system to be specified.
-For example
+For example:

   ::